Seteco/Somorrostro/Install-netdata-with-Docker.md

 ## Limitations

-Running netdata in a container can limits its capabilities.
+Running netdata in a container can limit its capabilities.
 Some data is not accessible or not as detailed as when running netdata on the host.

 ## Run netdata with docker command